rpy2/rpy2/doc/source/overview.rst

 .. warning::

-  For reasons that remain to be elucidated, running the test suites will leave the Python iterpreter in a fragile state, soon crashing afer the tests have been run.
-T
+  For reasons that remain to be elucidated, running the test suites will leave the Python interpreter in a fragile state, soon crashing after the tests have been run.

   It is therefore recommended to terminate the Python process after the tests and start working with a fresh new session.